“Very often, design is the most immediate way of defining what products become in people’s minds.” — Jony Ive

 Visibility and SEO go hand-in-hand.
 Anyone can research popular keywords and incorporate them in the digital campaign.
 But with UX, you are focusing on creating an experience that people want, which means that you are optimizing for what the users’ search.
 A need-driven UX will make you more visible online and make people want to visit your website or social media accounts.

 “Maximizing satisfaction with customer journeys has the potential not only to increase customer satisfaction by 20 percent but also to lift revenue by up to 15 percent while lowering the cost of serving customers by as much as 20 percent.” — McKinsey

 UX in digital marketing can improve customer interactions.
 It can also help with customer satisfaction and retention.
 This translates into repeat customers, more revenue, and overall success.

 “UI is the saddle, the stirrups, & the reins.
 UX is the feeling you get being able to ride the horse.” — Dain Miller

 Let’s understand this with an example.
 If your landing page does not match the expectations of a user, they are going to exit the website and not explore further.
 There will be no conversion — people won’t ride the horse.
 This can be prevented with a well-designed UX.

 “If you think good design is expensive, you should look at the cost of bad design.” — Dr. Ralf Speth

 UX sells digital marketing markets.
 In the last ten years, companies that invested in design outperformed Standard & Poor’s by 228%, maintaining a strong stock market presence.
 If you want to sell more, you need to create a user experience through user research.
-Without an excellent UX design, you are pumping resources into marketing something that nobody really enjoys or needs.
+Without a good UX, you are pumping resources into marketing something that nobody really enjoys or needs.
 When you combine a good UX design and a good marketing strategy, you can get better returns on your investments.
-There are various ways UX design benefits your business.

 6. Optimized for Mobile-View